BII-Lab/Yeti-Project/doc/Experiment-BGZSK.md

 https://indico.dns-oarc.net/event/22/session/4/contribution/14/material/slides/0.pptx

 Yeti should change to RSA 2048 for ZSK and observe the results.
-If the response size is greater than 1280 bytes it is likely that increased TCP will be observed from priming queries.
+While signed replies will be larger, it is unlikely that we will see increased truncation or fragmentation, as most replies will still be less than 1280 bytes.

 Given that this is merely an extension of existing key length, and that the KSK is already signed with the same algorithm and key length,